This tool is designed to help you choose an approach to demonstrate the value or impact of your knowledge and library service.

 What can they be measured by?

-To measure the desired outcomes of Stakeholder 1 (User) we might process the data (such as the number of log on to resources) or a Survey
+To measure the desired outcomes of stakeholder 1 (User) we might process the data (such as the number of log on to resources) or a survey.

-To measure the desired outcomes of Stakeholder 2 (Trainer) we might process the data (such as the number of log on to resources) or a survey, or a test of skills
+To measure the desired outcomes of stakeholder 2 (Trainer) we might process the data (such as the number of log on to resources) or a survey, or a test of skills.

-To measure the desired outcomes of Stakeholder 3 (Library Manager ) we might process the data (such as the number of log on to resources), an impact survey, cost effectiveness, or interviews with trainees and library staff providing training
+To measure the desired outcomes of stakeholder 3 (Library Manager ) we might process the data (such as the number of log on to resources), an impact surveycost effectiveness, or interviews with trainees and library staff providing training.

-Contact us with comments and feedback
+Contact the Knowledge for Healthcare team with comments and feedback.

-Page last reviewed: 15 June 2021
+Page last reviewed: 11 September 2023